 Supporting Your Toddler

 You may find that children’s questions come in spurts over several days or weeks as they piece together an understanding of this event.

 It’s okay to talk about and remember your family member with your child: “Let’s make Grammy’s favorite muffins this morning.
 We can remember her while we bake together.”
 Or, “Let me tell you a story about Grammy from when I was a little girl.”
 You can also share photos or sing songs that were favorites of your loved one.

 It’s okay to cry in front of your child, though it is important to explain why.
 “I am crying because I am very sad that Grammy died.
 I miss her.”
 (Important to note: If your grief becomes overwhelming, you deserve support.
 Reach out to your health care provider for suggestions of local grief counselors or other resources.)
 If your child’s grief seems particularly intense, persistent or seems to interfere with their play or learning, ask your health care provider to connect you with a mental health professional trained in supporting young children.

 Books can also be a powerful tool to help young children make sense of their emotions.
-See our recommendations for books to help with grief and loss.
+See our recommendations for books to help toddlers cope with grief and death.